Robert Adams (sailor): Shipwreck

-As Adams recounts in his Narrative, the ship sailed from New York City on June 17, 1810 (or May 7, 1810, as he recounted in Cadiz), led by captain John Horton.
+As Adams recounts in his Narrative, the ship sailed from New York City on June 17, 1810 (or May 7, 1810, as he recounted in Cádiz), led by captain John Horton.
 The ship, carrying flour, rice, and salted provisions, was bound for Gibraltar.

 Along with Adams, the crew included Stephen Dolbie (mate), Thomas Williams, Martin Clarke, Unis Newsham, Nicholas (a Swede), John Stephens, John Matthews, and James Davison.

 Adams stated that, after 26 days, the ship arrived at Gibraltar, where the cargo was discharged.
 There, the crew added another crewman, Unis Nelson.
 According to Adams, the ship sat in Gibraltar for about a month and proceeded after Captain Horton decided to go to the Isle of May for salt.
 However, it soon became clear that the captain was going on a trading voyage down the coast instead.

 After three weeks at sea, Adams said he overheard two older crew members, Newsham and Matthews, who had been on the coast before, state that the captain was lost.
 For eight or nine days after that, the ships fought heavy winds until, on October 11, around 3:00 am, the ship struck some reef in Cape Blanco, about four hundred miles north of Senegal.
 Despite two crew members being unable to swim, there were no deaths.